Minnesota Vikings: 1970s

 Led by Tarkenton and running back Chuck Foreman, the 1975 Vikings got off to a 10–0 start and easily won another division title.
 However, the Vikings lost to the Dallas Cowboys in the playoffs, 17–14, on a controversial touchdown pass from the Cowboys' quarterback Roger Staubach to wide receiver Drew Pearson that became known as the Hail Mary.
 The touchdown was controversial because many felt that Pearson pushed off on Vikings defensive back Nate Wright, committing pass interference.
 As the Metropolitan Stadium crowd was stunned to learn that no penalty was called, debris was thrown on the field for several minutes.
 A Corby's Whiskey bottle struck game official Armen Terzian, rendering him unconscious.

 The Vikings played in Super Bowl XI, their third Super Bowl (fourth overall) in four years, against the Oakland Raiders at the Rose Bowl in Pasadena, California, on January 9, 1977.
 The Vikings, however, lost 32–14.

 In 1977, the Vikings again won the Central Division with a 9–5 record and advanced to their 4th NFC Championship Game in 5 years, but were defeated by the eventual Super Bowl Champion Cowboys, 23–6, at Texas Stadium.

 By 1978, age was taking its toll on the Vikings, but they still made the playoffs with an 8–7–1 record.
 There was no more playoff magic as the Rams finally defeated the Vikings, 34–10 in Los Angeles after having lost in their previous four playoff matchups (in 1969, '74, '76 and '77).
-Quarterback Fran Tarkenton retired following the season holding league passer records in attempts (6,467), completions (3,686), yards (47,003), and touchdowns (342).
+Quarterback Fran Tarkenton retired after the season holding league passer records in attempts (6,467), completions (3,686), yards (47,003), and touchdowns (342).

 In December 1979, ground was broken for construction of the Hubert H. Humphrey Metrodome in downtown Minneapolis.